15 Things to Do After College Instead of Getting a Real Job

 Long-term nannying, like working with the same family for a year, can also be an excellent way to develop strong personal references you can provide to other employers down the road.

-If you're still living close to a college, look into a research assistantship, as universities have a significant amount of their resources invested into research.
-Although "research" might seem exclusive to the sciences, you'd be surprised how much research goes into other fields, too - from the obvious, like biology, chemistry, and psychology, to the unexpected, like journalism, international relations, and art history.
+If you're still living close to a college, look into a research assistantship, as universities have a significant amount of their resources invested in research.
+Although "research" might seem exclusive to the sciences, you'd be surprised how much research goes into other fields, too—from the obvious, like biology, chemistry, and psychology, to the unexpected, like journalism, international relations, and art history.